-Applied, Concise, Practical, Up-to-date, Mobile-friendly, Peer-reviewed & Open-access Living Pocketbook Of Neurology And Related Clinical Specialties
+Applied, Concise, Practical, Up-to-date, Mobile-friendly, Peer-reviewed & Free-access Living Pocketbook Of Neurology And Related Clinical Specialties

 Central nervous system (CNS) infections are uncommon amongst the immunocompetent population.
 A state of immuno-incompetency increases susceptibility of the CNS to infection.
 CNS infections incur serious burden on the morbidity and mortality of cancer patients